fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

-# LED Blinker: Continuing Component Design and Implementation
+# LED Blinker: Component Design and Continued Implementation

 In this section, we will complete the component design and implementation by adding telemetry, parameters, and ports; and implementing the behavior of the `run` port, which is called by the rate-group.